 Why use this?

-This enables a customer to incentivise the supplier’s continuous, Paris-aligned emissions reduction targets with remedies tiered according to the level of breach.
-By making a plan to achieve the targets and report on progress, and with remediation opportunities, the supplier will be supported to achieve its own net zero targets.
+This clause helps customers incentivise a supplier’s continuous, Paris-aligned emissions reduction targets with remedies tiered according to the level of breach.
+By making a plan to achieve the targets and report on progress, and with remediation opportunities, the supplier is supported to achieve its own net zero targets.

 How to use this clause